Life with Crohn's – A Husbands Perspective

-Just getting up in the morning, going to work and coming home is a strain on her body.
-Let alone organizing the kids, meals, school, day care and the million other things modern day mums organize.
-I play my part of course.
-I do a lot of the washing, gardening and cleaning.
-However it hasn’t always been like that.
-In the early days I couldn’t understand why after a 12 hour shift I came home and the house was messy or the washing wasn’t folded.
+I play my part, of course.
+I do a lot of the washing, gardening, and cleaning.
+However, it hasn’t always been like that.
+In the early days, I couldn’t understand why after a 12-hour shift I came home and the house was messy or the washing wasn’t folded.
 This was especially frustrating on days when she wasn’t working.
-Obviously I now understand that she needed those days off just to rest and rejuvenate so she could get through the next day.
+Obviously, I now understand that she needed those days off just to rest and rejuvenate so she could get through the next day.

 That was when she explained to me the spoon theory.